What is Isotonitazene?

 From the information that we do have thus far, deaths due to iso appear to be increasing.
 In summer 2019, there were an estimated six overdose deaths due to iso each month.
 Thus far, in summer 2020, that number is at 50 to 60 deaths per month.
 That’s a nearly 10-fold increase in overdose deaths over one year.
 And again, that number may be an underestimate due to limited testing.

 Public health experts are also worried about iso due to the ongoing COVID-19 pandemic.
 While information about COVID-19 is evolving, it appears that people who chronically use opioids may be at higher risk.
 Opiates are central nervous system depressants, meaning that they cause the breathing rate to slow.
 Chronic opioid use may negatively impact lung health.
-That means that a person dependent on opioids who get infected with COVID-19 may be more likely to develop complications—adding iso to the mix maybe even more deadly.
+That means that a person dependent on opioids who gets infected with COVID-19 may be more likely to develop complications—adding iso to the mix may be even more deadly.
 However, there is not enough data yet to confirm this.

 The COVID-19 pandemic has also led to a spike in overall opioid overdose deaths.
 The precise reasons for this are unknown, but it appears to be related to an increase in untreated mental health problems.
 Depression, anxiety, isolation, job loss, and financial insecurity have created an enormous mental health burden for Americans.
 Opioids offer a short-term coping strategy to numb emotional pain and alleviate stress.
 Unfortunately, they create a long-term issue of drug dependence and addiction.
 One possible reason for iso-related overdoses is that former drug users, placed under mental health pressure, return to opioid use.
 They may use their former dose of drugs, which is more potent than intended.
 Or, they may use drugs that have been cut with iso without their knowledge.
 Either way, the outcome may be deadly.